gzoller/ScalaJack/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=86400)](https://opensource.org/licenses/MIT)
 [![bintray](https://api.bintray.com/packages/blocke/releases/scalajack/images/download.svg)](https://bintray.com/blocke/releases/scalajack/_latestVersion)

-ScalaJack 7 an all-new ScalaJack implmenation built on Scala 3.
+ScalaJack 7 is an all-new ScalaJack implmenation built on Scala 3.
 For Scala 2.13 ScalaJack, please use (frozen) version 6.2.0.
 ScalaJack 7 is built on JDK 13+.

 ScalaJack is a very fast, seamless serialization engine for JSON, and other protocols, designed to require the minimum amount of help possible when serializing a class.